enwikipedia-acc/waca/ARCHITECTURE.md

 Anything marked `@category Security-Critical` is probably critical to maintaining the security of the tool, so should be triple-checked before being modified in any way!
 Don't forget that this includes the initial deployment!

+## Exceptions

+Don't be afraid to use them!
+Unhandled Exceptions will be caught at a global level by the tool, although the error message that this produces is not a very readable or user-friendly one.

+Apart from that, there are two types of exception which are handled in a special way by the tool: `EnvironmentException` and `ReadableException`.
+The former will push the tool offline for that request, and is intended to be used in situations where there is no possible way the tool could run, such as a missing PHP extension, database unavailable, etc. The second is designed for situations where the current state of the tool or a user's request is so appallingly bad that we don't want to continue at all, such as access denied, user not identified, etc. These will build a templated HTML message for the user, and display it before exiting.